 The Guide was developed from work done at THIS Institute to help researchers at the Department of Public Health and Primary Care who are considering paying fees to their PPI representatives.

-Leaflet on Virtual Involvement for members of the public on joining virtual meetings (June 2020)
+Leaflet on Video Meetings for members of the public joining virtual meetings.

 In September 2018 new accessibility regulations came into force for public-sector bodies, setting new requirements to improve the accessibility of our public documents.
 These rules were required to be implemented by September 2020.